aquasecurity/katacoda-scenarios/Starboard/Starboard-cli/intro.md

 ## About this scenario

-This scenario will show you multiple ways to use the Starboard CLI for
+This scenario will show you how to use the Starboard CLI to scan your deployments for vulnerabilities.

+We will
+* Install Krew to then install the Kubernetes Starboard kubectl-plugin
-* TODO
+* Deploy nginx
+* Scan our deployment with the kubectl starbpard plugin for vulnerabilities

-You will not need to install anything, everything is provided through Katacoda.
+You will not need to install anything locally or from an external website, everything is provided through Katacoda.

 ## Resources